Posts What is website sprawl costing your organisation & how consolidation can help

 Crucially, the architecture supports trust-building: alerts and retraining triggers are reviewed by humans before any automated action is taken.
 Over time, as confidence grows, the client can choose to enable full automation on their own terms.

 The blueprint not just enables a powerful technical upgrade from a mostly manual ML implementation, but also the strategic and operational step change needed to move from: “Is our model working?” to “How can we make our models work even better?”
-A mindset shift laying the foundation for scalable, future-ready ML deployment can deliver business value over time.
+A mindset shift that lays the foundation for scalable, future‑ready ML deployment can deliver increasing business value over time.

 *This case study describes a proof-of-concept architecture design and implementation support engagement.
 The client organisation is not identified to maintain confidentiality.